department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 ### Ask a senior reviewer to do a Higher-Level Review

-To make a request, you'll need Decision Review Request: Higher-Level Review (VA Form 20-0996).
+To make a request, you'll need to submit Decision Review Request: Higher-Level Review (VA Form 20-0996).
 <a href="https://www.vba.va.gov/pubs/forms/VBA-20-0996-ARE.pdf">Download VA Form 20-0996 (PDF)</a>

 When you request a Higher-Level Review, you're asking to have a more senior, experienced reviewer take a look at your case and evidence you already provided.
 The reviewer will determine whether the decision can be changed based on a difference of opinion or an error that VA made. <br>